jjy0709/ID311_Final/README.md

 ![menu_color](./MD%20Img/menu_color.png)

 #### **1.2.2 Room Decoration Canvas**
 This canvas will be updated in real time with information about the furniture user added and the colors user changed to make it visible.
 Clicking on a particular furniture on the canvas displays an outline and shows the user that this furniture has been selected.

 ![canvas_3](./MD%20Img/canvas_3.png)

-#### **Toolbar**
+#### **1.2.3 Toolbar**

 ![Toolbar](./MD%20Img/toolbar.png)